 - Start with one challenge, one solution.
 Do not try to implement multiple solutions at once, even if you have multiple needs in your business.
 If you start with one, not only will the process be smoother, but it will build your confidence.

 - Download the trial version first.
-If you researched the tools we recommended in What technologies should consider? you likely discovered the monthly investment is quite low.
+If you researched the tools we recommended in Which apps should you use? you likely discovered the monthly investment is quite low.
 Regardless, go for the trial.
 It usually offers most of the core features for you to play with before you commit.

 - Use ALL the help resources.
 Depending on the software, there should be tutorials, videos, manuals, or even one-on-one set up with a support technician.
 Read and watch and ask for as much help as you can.